The Lost Scrapbook Wins at the Japan Translation Awards

 Moore is probably best known for his trailblazing work on William Gaddis, including his Reader’s Guide to William Gaddis’ The Recognitions.
 But his passionate bibliophilia really shines through in his volumes of The Novel, An Alternative History.
 His most recent book is Alexander Theroux: A Fan’s Notes, which is, amazingly, the first book-length look at Theroux’s cantankerous canon.

-Moore sent this list in an email to Phillip Freedenberg, and Steve approved its wider distribution.
+Moore sent this list in an email to Phillip Freedenberg (author of America and the Cult of the Cactus Boots: a Diagnostic), and Steve approved its wider distribution.

 most impressive new/recent books I’ve read in 2021: